pelias/interpolation/readme.md

 ...
 ```

+### server
-### run a web server which exposes the search APIs via an HTTP interface
+> run a web server which exposes the search APIs via an HTTP interface

 note: you can set an environment variable named 'PORT' to change the port number.
 ```bash
 ./interpolate server address.db street.db